-It happens. —The late-night wet bed or stomach flu. — The backseat upset tummy. — Stuck in a long line, waiting room or laundromat, thirsty and anxious with nothing to do.
-It’s never convenient, but it can be much easier with very little preparation.
+It happens. —The late-night wet bed or stomach flu.
+The backseat upset tummy.
+Stuck in a long line, waiting room or laundromat, thirsty and anxious with nothing to do.
+These universal parenting challenges aren’t convenient, but they can be managed more easily with just a little preparation.

 Double sheet the bed

 Purchase two waterproof mattress and crib covers, sheet savers, etc. from a baby products chain store, general merchandise store or online.
 Select the size that works for you – twin, toddler bed, crib, etc.

 Put one waterproof mattress cover over the mattress.
 On top of that, add a fitted sheet, and a top sheet.
 That’s the base layer.
 Then just repeat with another small pad or full-size waterproof cover, fitted sheet, top sheet and so on.
 Of course, don’t ever use loose bedding for a crib.
 Do buy pads/covers that are soft and quiet, not rigid and crackly.